The Happenings on Shaw Hill

 Dr. Scotts wrote that down in his notebook.

 “Would you like to talk about it?” he asked.
 He pointed out the window.
-“Are these cravings related to what you want to do outside?”
+“Are these cravings related to the urges you have late at night?”

 I put the palm of my hand over my mouth.
 I had a knot in my stomach.
 Did he know what this was?
 Did he know what I was?